-Council shall maintain a documented scheme of Procurement delegations, identifying Council Staff authorised to make such Procurement commitments in respect of goods, services and works on behalf of Council and their respective delegations contained in appropriate sections of the Manual of Delegation.
+Council shall maintain a documented scheme of Procurement delegations, identifying Council Staff authorised to make Procurement commitments in respect of goods, services and works on behalf of Council and their respective delegations contained in appropriate sections of the Manual of Delegation.
 This will include but not be limited to the following:

-- Acceptance of tenders;

-- Acceptance of Quotations;
+- Acceptance of tenders and quotations;

 - Contract term extensions (within authorised budget);

-- Contract amendment (non-financial);

-- Contract amendment (financial);
+- Contract variations;

 - Appointment to register of pre-qualified suppliers;

 - Credit Card purchases; and

 - Procedural exceptions.